ruiying-ocean/blog/content/about/index.md

 <img align="right" src="avatar.png" width="200"/>

-I grew up in China and received my Bachelor's and Master's degree in Northwest A&F University and Sun Yat-sen University, respectively.
+I am a scientist studying marine ecology and climate change.
+I grew up in China and received my Bachelor's and Master's degrees there.
 Then I spent four years in the UK to complete my PhD study at the University of Bristol.
-Now I am a Senior Research Associate at the [University of East Anglia](https://www.uea.ac.uk/about/school-of-environmental-sciences).
+I am now a Senior Research Associate at the [University of East Anglia](https://www.uea.ac.uk/about/school-of-environmental-sciences).

-I have a variety of interests, from programming to fitness/tennis, from natural sciences to music (ME playing guitar on the RHS!).
-This website is a combination of my blogs and a introduction of my research.
+This website is pretty much a place for me to record *anything* I want, from programming to tennis, or even music (ME playing guitar on the RHS!).

 ## Research 🔬